depsysinc/dsados/README.md

 * Install [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
 * Clone depsysinc/xterm.js
   * Use the VSCode command "Dev Containers: Clone Repository in Named Container Volume" (depsysweb)
+  * Switch branches to the [crt branch](https://github.com/depsysinc/xterm.js/tree/crt)
-  * In the terminal of the new dev container, run `yarn run esbuild-watch`
+  * In the terminal of the dev container, run `yarn run esbuild-watch`
 * Clone depsysinc/depsysweb
   * Use the VSCode command "Dev Containers: Clone Repository in Named Container Volume" (depsysweb)
   * NB: Repo links set up automatically by `init.sh`
-* Go to the Remote Explorer tab and find depsysweb under Dev Containers
+* Go to the Remote Explorer tab and find depsysweb under Dev Containers.
+You should be able to view and edit all the files.

 # Development